PrefectHQ/prefect/docs/concepts/schedules.md

 my_flow.serve(name="flowing", cron="* * * * *")
 ```

+If using work pool-based deployments, the `deploy` method has the same schedule-based parameters.

 Here's an example of creating an interval schedule with `serve` for a deployment flow that will run every 10 minutes with an anchor date and a timezone:

 ```python